Joint Discrete Antenna Positioning and Beamforming Optimization in Movable Antenna Enabled Full-Duplex ISAC Networks: Joint Discrete Antenna Positioning and Beamforming Optimization Algorithm

 \textit{Absolute Probability of Position Change:} The position of the receiving MA element is updated according to the probability of the candidate discrete position.
 Since different MA element positions cannot be at the same candidate discrete position, the position update can be expressed as

-\textit{Fitness Function:} During each iteration, the local and global optimal positions are updated based on the fitness function value.
-Assuming the positions meet the constraint conditions, but considering constraints (15f) and (15h).
+\textit{Fitness Function:} During each iteration, the locally and {globally} optimal positions are updated based on the fitness function value.
+Assuming the positions meet the constraint conditions, but considering constraints (15h) and (15i).
 A penalty term is added in the problem (P1), which can be represented as the problem (P2) as follows